Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Experiments

-\textbf{Effect of different threshold of RAG processing.} When using the RAG tool for retrieval, we specify a similarity threshold $t$ as a criterion for information selection.
+\textbf{Effect of different thresholds of RAG processing.} When retrieving, we specify a similarity threshold $t$ as a criterion for information selection.
 In the retrieval for OCR and ASR texts, information is selected if its FAISS similarity exceeds $t$.
 For object detection, frames are selected as keyframes based on their CLIP similarity surpassing $t$, and the relevant information is then extracted.
 Setting $t$ too high may hinder the retrieval of relevant information while setting it too low can result in information redundancy and increased reasoning complexity.
 To investigate this trade-off, we conduct ablation experiments to evaluate the impact of different threshold values.
 The results are shown in Table \ref{abl_thres}.
 Notably, $t=0$ and $t=1$ correspond to all auxiliary texts input into the model and no auxiliary texts input, respectively.
 To balance performance with information density and processing time (especially APE \cite{ape} detection in keyframes), we selected a threshold of 0.3 for our implementation.
-More details about similarity scores are shown in the Appendix.
+More details about similarity scores are shown in the Supplemental Material.
 Under this configuration, the additional text length of approximately 1.9K tokens typically remains within the context window limits of open-source LVLMs.
 For models with more stringent context window limitations, a threshold of 0.4 may also be a viable option.
+We also randomly sample an equivalent token number of auxiliary texts to serve as inputs for assessing the effectiveness of RAG retrieval, as shown in the last row of Table \ref{abl_thres}.